alizamamdani/cyber-security/README.md

 This repository is a collection of notes from coursework and experiments and small projects.
 It serves as a learning journal to track my growth over time.

-**Technologies & Topics I’m Learning
+Technologies & Topics I’m Learning:
-**
-Data Structures & Algorithms
+-Data Structures & Algorithms
-Python
-C++
-Linux
+-Python/C++
+-Linux
-Computer Networking
+-Computer Networking
-Cyber Security (Basics)
+-Cyber Security (Basics)
-Algorithm Design & Analysis
+-Algorithm Design & Analysis
-Advanced Mathematical Concepts
+-Advanced Mathematical Concepts